Piko327/OnlineShop/README.md

 <img src="https://drive.google.com/uc?export=view&id=1NswyLCHGZhLko1weDyeOMaNj6dC13yfe" width="250" alt="Image 3">
 <img src="https://drive.google.com/uc?export=view&id=1iW7V0XoyAv-9_JnfvffptJnVIX2qaRfN" width="250" alt="Image 4">
 </div>
 T-Shop is an e-commerce website built using Next.js, React, Redux, and JavaScript.
 It utilizes the Fake Store API to retrieve product data and provide a seamless shopping experience.
-The web app features a trading product homepage, shopping page with categories, and about page.
-Authentication was implemented using NextAuth.js to secure user access.### Responsive Design
+The web app features a trading product home page, shopping page with categories, and about page.
+Authentication was implemented using NextAuth.js to secure user access.
 T-Shop is built with a responsive design in mind and feels free to explore the web app's functionalities and test its responsiveness on different devices.
-Your feedback is valuable for further improving the user experience.